 There are points in the stock market where impact investing and value investing intersect.
 That's the case with vertical farming stocks.
 They help fund the expansion of food production without relying on an immense amount of land and resources to get the job done.
-Meanwhile, their value might be higher than the market is currently giving them credit for.
+Amid agricultural shortages around the world, vertical farming might be more important than ever.

 Many startups are still in the venture funding phase, but these vertical farming public companies might be a good investment now.

 AppHarvest is one of the newer vertical farming stocks.